meganz/mpenc_doc/source/background.rst

   participating in a session they're already part of.
 This may be secret to only the subject, or shared across all members, or a combination of both.

-  Depending on the protocol, this may *include* identity secrets if they must be used to generate/process messages or membership changes.
-Better protocols would *not* need this, so that these may be wiped from memory during a session, reducing the attack surface.
+  This may *include* identity secrets if they must be used to generate/process messages or membership changes.
+Better protocols would *not* need them, so that they may be wiped from memory during a session, reducing the attack surface.
+However, even in the latter case, session secrets still contain *entropy* from identity secrets; weaker threat models that exclude this are better for modelling attacks on the RNG than on memory; see [11SSEK]_.

 Corrupt member (of some targets)
   This may be either a genuine but malicious member, or a external attacker that has exploited the running system of a genuine member.
 Unfortunately, it is probably impossible to distinguish the two cases.

-  We include this because it's commonly mentioned, but it's unclear whether this is fundamentally different from many repeated applications of "leak session secrets"; more research is needed here.
+  We include this for completeness as "the worst case", though it's unclear if this is fundamentally different from many repeated applications of "leak session secrets"; more research is needed here.
 One difference could be that under the corruption attack, there is no parallel honest instance *and* the